Fall Family Fun in Toronto in September

 Aaniin Community Centre, 5665 14 Ave., Markham

-Be prepared for a busy day at the Markham-Milliken Children’s Festival, where your kids can meet mascots, particpate in STEM activities, and watch all kinds of live entertainment, including magic, science, and animal education shows.
+Be prepared for a busy day at the Markham-Milliken Children’s Festival, where your kids can meet mascots, participate in STEM activities, and watch all kinds of live entertainment, including magic, science, and animal education shows.
 And for the adults, there’s the opportunity to win free Tim Horton’s coffee for a whole year (the company is the title sponsor for the event).
-Note that while many activities are free, to maximize your kids’ fun, you’ll want to grab a play-all-day pass for $10 (if purchased in advance), which will give your children unlimited access to all the rides and inflatables that will also be onsite.
+Note that while many activities are free, to maximize your kids’ fun, you’ll want to grab a play-all-day pass for $10 (if purchased in advance, $14 on-site), which will give your children unlimited access to all the rides and inflatables that will be there.

 Cabbagetown Festival